Sjay-Wang/K-ragrec/README.md

 # K-RagRec

-**This is the pytorch implementation for our ACL paper Knowledge Graph Retrieval-Augmented Generation for LLM-based Recommendation.**
+**This is the pytorch implementation for our ACL paper "Knowledge Graph Retrieval-Augmented Generation for LLM-based Recommendation".**

 ## Environment